 Some students may be exempt from taking the assessment if they have transferrable college credit for English/Writing through running start, AP/IB exam credit or other college coursework.
 For specifics on exceptions to the requirement, visit Writing Placement at WSU and review the information under Exceptions to the Writing Placement Process requirement.

 The Writing Placement Assessment consists of two impromptu essays during a single session that asks students to address similar tasks to those they will encounter in university writing generally.
 Typically completing the two essays takes students between one to two hours to complete.

 Once the essays are assessed, the WSU Writing Center will charge your student account a fee of $40 for the placement.

 If you have questions regarding the Writing Placement Assessment, please contact firstname.lastname@example.org.

 Be sure to talk with your Global Campus academic advisor before taking the Writing Placement Assessment.

-Once you have confirmed that you need to take the exam, choose the Writing Placement Assessment from the list below with the testing and results deadline that works best for your schedule.
-Select a link when you are ready to start your assessment.
+Once you have confirmed that you need to take the exam and you are ready to start, select the Writing Placement Assessment link below.
 Note: Once the testing deadline has passed, the link will remain active, but the assessment will no longer be available to complete.

 Your Writing Placement Assessment Results